Coordination of Benefits: Everything You Need to Know

 - 2. The length of policy rule of the policy holders (whichever commenced first).

 - Dependent Child (Parents Not Separated or Divorced) Rule

 If a child's parents are together, then determining the primary plan is done by using the birthday rule (i.e. whoever was born earlier is responsible).

 If you are currently processing an insurance claim, and you are unsure of the correct process to follow as per COB, then you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top five percent of lawyers to its site, and these professionals come from schools such as Harvard Law or Yale.
-Our lawyers have an average of 14 years of legal experience, which includes working with prestigious companies like Google and Twilio.
+Our lawyers have an average of 14 years of legal experience, which includes working with prestigious companies like Google and Airbnb.